ismet55555/AWS_Solutions_Architect_Notes/README.md

 - **Global Tables**
   - Deploy multi-region database without deploying/maintaining replicas yourself
 - **Encryption**
-  - Only can be enabled at table creation
+  - Can ONLY be enabled at table creation
   - Encrypted with KMS

 ---